 Product loss is one of the key areas of concern in distribution system design.
 One of the main reasons being critical cost concerns and financial waste through damaged product.
 Lean manufacturing or lean warehousing, simply put, is systematic reduction of waste in a process.
 A way that companies work to “Stay Lean” is managing the waste of handled product.
 It’s a tangible area where capital investment can lead to great returns.

 As an independent integrator we work with a variety of customers across numerous industries and several functions that span order fulfillment, manufacturing, packing and shipping, pallet handling and more.
 It’s common to have conversations where customers have been able to maintain a consistent level of product loss.

-!
-Granted, not all of that is always fully recoverable, as there will be operator related issues or accidents, but if you could invest a small sum of capital to consistently reduce product loss by 50%, that could amount to a $50,000 return per year!
-But before we get too excited, let us focus on some of the major topics on how product loss can be avoided
+For example, an ecommerce customer noted that product loss was maintained at one percent.
+One percent does not sound significant; however, if a facility is shipping out $10,000,000 a year in product, that amounts to $100,000 left on the table every year!
+Granted, not all of that is always fully recoverable, as there will be operator related issues or accidents, but if you could invest a small sum of capital to consistently reduce product loss by 50%, that could amount to a $50,000 return straight to the bottom line.

 1) Operator Training and Involvement